My son is almost 26 now. He used to be kind of small, but he started working out and bulked up quite impressively. Oh, and I work out too.

 No, I don’t believe He was implying God is a sexual being.
 In the Gospel of John, Jesus said God is “spirit”, and a spirit doesn’t have sexual organs.
 And I agree there are plenty of things about God’s love that reflect a mother’s nurturing qualities.

 But when expressing Himself to humans, He didn’t say to think of Him as Mother Earth or even “the man upstairs”.
 No, He said, “Call me daddy”.
-You can be sure if we’re supposed to use that moniker for Him every time we pray, that wasn’t a random choice.
+If He said to use that moniker for Him every time we pray, that wasn’t a random choice.

 When we think of a mother’s love, we tend to think of nurturing.
 That doesn’t mean a woman can’t be tough.
 Just watch how any woman deals with a cold as compared to her husband.
 A cold puts me in bed all day, while my wife often keeps working like it’s no big deal.